New & Used Hyundai Elantra: In Depth

 GET A FREE PRICE QUOTE

 The Hyundai Elantra is available three ways: a four-door sedan, two-door coupe, and a five-door ‘GT’ hatchback.
-It's currently in its fourth generation and it received the 2012 North American Car of the Year award.
+It's currently in its fourth generation and it was given the title of 2012 North American Car of the Year.